SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2020-11-05-mandarc-wonderland.md

 <I>WENDY is a short girl with shiny black hair cut with a severe line of bangs over her eyes.
 Her eyes are large and her cheeks are reddish, as if bee-stung.
 She is an attractive, if overly-youthful, young woman.</i>

 <i>MANDARC says nothing.
-He had believed this girl, originally presented years ago as MCCOY's daughter (if that were to be believed) dead in the feuds.</i>
+He had believed this girl, originally presented years ago as TRELAINE's daughter (if that were to be believed) dead in the feuds.</i>

 <i>They look at each other for a few moments, awkwardly.
 It is clear to MANDARC that she doesn't recognize him, though in his shock he takes no action.</i>